CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 ## Data modification records
 We are also monitoring the curve change.
 Any errors made by us will be corrected in the dataset.
 Any possible errors from the original data sources will be listed here as a reference.
 * NHC 2/14: Hubei Province deducted 108 prior deaths from the death toll due to double counting.
+* For Hubei Province: from Feb 13 (GMT +8), we report both clinically diagnosed and lab-confirmed cases.
+For lab-confirmed cases only (Before Feb 17), please refer to [who_covid_19_situation_reports](https://github.com/CSSEGISandData/COVID-19/tree/master/who_covid_19_situation_reports).
+* On Feb 27 Italy made a change in their testing protocols, to limit coronavirus testing to at-risk people showing symptoms of COVID-19. ([Source](https://apnews.com/6c7e40fbec09858a3b4dbd65fe0f14f5))
 * About DP 3/1: All cases of COVID-19 in repatriated US citizens from the Diamond Princess are grouped together, and their location is currently designated at the ship’s port location off the coast of Japan.
 These individuals have been assigned to various quarantine locations (in military bases and hospitals) around the US.
 This grouping is consistent with the CDC.
 * Hainan Province active cases update (4/13): We responded to the error from 3/24 to 4/1 we had incorrect data for Hainan Province.
 We had -6 active cases (168 6 168 -6).
 We applied the correction (168 6 162 0) that was applied on 4/2 for this period (3/24 to 4/1).
 * Florida in the daily report US (4/13): Source data error.
 Correction 123,019 -> 21,019.
 * Okaloosa, Florida in the dail report (4/13): Source data error.
 Correction 102,103 -> 103.
+* The death toll in Wuhan was revised from 2579 to 3869 (4/17). ([Source1](http://www.china.org.cn/china/Off_the_Wire/2020-04/17/content_75943843.htm), [Source2](http://www.nhc.gov.cn/yjb/s7860/202004/51706a79b1af4349b99264420f2cee54.shtml))
+* About France confirmed cases (4/16): after communicating with solidarites-sante.gouv.fr, we decided to make these adjustments based on public available information.
+From April 4 to April 11, only "cas confirmés" are counted as confirmed cases in our dashboard.
+Starting from April 12, both "cas confirmés" and "cas possibles en ESMS" (probable cases from ESMS) are counted into confirmed cases in our dashboard. ([More details](https://github.com/CSSEGISandData/COVID-19/issues/2094))

 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)